-Patients with tinnitus are often incorrectly told that there is no medical cure or treatment for their condition.
-Although there may be no cure for the tinnitus, it can often be successfully managed.
+Patients with tinnitus are often incorrectly told that there is no medical cure or treatment for their tinnitus.
+Although there may be no cure for their tinnitus, it can often be successfully managed.

 Video: Tinnitus Treatment In 4 Easy Steps